This blog is a preview of our 2022 Crypto Crime Report. Sign up here to download your copy now!

 AnubisDAO’s Twitter banner.
 Credit CryptoHubK

 AnubisDAO launched on Thursday, October 28, 2021, claiming it planned to provide a decentralized, free-floating currency backed by a basket of assets.
-With little more than a DOGE-inspired logo — the project had no website or white paper, and all of its developers went by pseudonyms — AnubisDAO raised nearly $60 million from investors practically overnight, all of whom received the project’s ANKH token in exchange for funding the project’s liquidity pool.
+With little more than a DOGE-inspired logo — the project had no website or white paper, and all of its developers went by pseudonyms — AnubisDAO raised nearly $60 million from crypto investors practically overnight, all of whom received the project’s ANKH token in exchange for funding the project’s liquidity pool.
 But a mere 20 hours later, all the funds raised, primarily held in wrapped Ethereum (wETH), disappeared from AnubisDAO’s liquidity pool, moving to a series of new addresses.

 We can see these transactions on the graph above.
 AnubisDAO used contracts created with the Balancer Liquidity Bootstrapping Protocol to receive and hold the wETH investors sent to their liquidity pool in exchange for ANKH tokens.
 However, the address that deployed the liquidity pool contract was already in possession of the vast majority of the liquidity provider (LP) tokens for that pool.
 20 hours after the sale began, the address that created the pool cashed out it’s massive holdings of LP tokens, allowing them to make off with nearly all the wETH and ANKH tokens in the pool.